Quaker Africa Interest Group (QAIG)

 Peace Works Zimbabwe

 These projects are operating at a key time in the development of Zimbabwe as it emerges from its violent past.
-Official National Priorities include upholding ‘National Unity, Peace and Reconciliation as the building blocks for achieving equitable and sustainable national development’.
 The Ministry of Education includes conflict resolution in the primary and secondary curriculum, but as yet provides no further guidance.
 Corporal punishment in schools has been made illegal and new forms of discipline are needed.
+PWZ has been involved in the development of a manual for Zimbabwe secondary schools and it is hoped that a primary version will follow.

 Contact details: